jackbeau/Vision-Project/README.md

 ## James's Personal Statement:

 ### Personal Contribution:
-In this project, my primary contributions revolved around implementing the morphology operations, Canny edge detection, and contour finding algorithms.
+In this project, my primary contributions revolved around implementing the algorithms which find the outline of the page: morphology operations to remove detail, Canny edge detection to find edges, and contour finding algorithms to find complete document edges.
 I also compiled the code together and appropriately documented it.

 ### Reflection:
 Engaging in this project provided me with valuable insights into the practical applications of computer vision algorithms, especially in document processing tasks.
 Implementing morphology operations and edge detection techniques deepened my understanding of image preprocessing steps crucial for subsequent analysis.

 ### Design Decisions:
-A key design decision I made was to apply morphological operations to create a blank canvas for document alignment.
+A key design decision I made was to apply morphological operations remove document detail for document alignment - this ensured the size of the document was unchanged but regions of text are 'closed'.
 Additionally, opting for Canny edge detection followed by contour finding allowed us to accurately identify document boundaries, paving the way for further processing steps.

 ### Mistakes and Lessons Learned:
-Similarly to Jack, fine-tuning the paramaters turned out to be the biggest challenge, as it proved to be a challenge to make the edge detection work on a wide range of images.
+Similarly to Jack, fine-tuning the paramaters such as the exact size (6x6) of the kernel for morphological closing operation turned out to be the biggest challenge, as it proved to be a challenge to make the edge detection work on a wide range of images.
+I also found it a challenge to learn how to implement operations I have used in MATLAB in their Python equivalents - but overall this was worth it due to the extra functionality of the available OCR packages in Python.

 ### Future Improvements:
-If I were to do this project again, I would invest more time upfront in understanding and experimenting with parameter settings for corner detection, and explore altertnative solutions to make the code work with noisy backgrounds.
+If I were to do this project again, I would invest more time upfront in understanding and experimenting with parameter settings for corner detection, and explore alternative solutions to make the code work with noisy backgrounds.
 The homography transform was also the slowest part of the code, and required severly downscaling the resolution of the image, which is an aspect of the project which could be further optimised.